DanRQuinn/reading-notes/CF-102/Reading-5.md

 # Design web pages with Css

-What is the purpose of CSS?
+1.What is the purpose of CSS?

-What are the three ways to insert CSS into your project?
+2.What are the three ways to insert CSS into your project?

-Write an example of a CSS rule that would give all `<p>` elements red text.
+3.Write an example of a CSS rule that would give all `<p>` elements red text.